paoloironhack/dataptams2020/README.md

 -We don't want to store data in git.
-The general strategy will be to download the data from our google drive to your local machine into the relevant data folder, usually suggested in the lab documentation.
+The general strategy will be to download the data from our google drive to your local machine into the relevant data folder, usually suggested in the lab documentation, and work only locally with the data.